 April 12th – June 1st

-Where: David Zwirner, 24 Grafton Street, W1S 4EZ
+Where: David Zwirner Gallery, 24 Grafton Street, W1S 4EZ

 Emigrating countries is always challenging, and in this heart felt performance of Andrea Levy’s, Orange Prize-winning novel, Small Island, the journey from Jamaica to Britain, through the Second World War to 1948 will be told.
 The performance follows three intricately connects stories of three individuals all with different dreams.
 It traces the unsettled history of Jamaica and the UK, where the hope laced with emigrating is shoved headfirst into the stubborn reality of it all.